Virtual Tours

 View of front of home

-The 1770s homestead, also locally known as the Conway House, was continually occupied as a residence from about 1775 to 1912.
-It is currently maintained as it was during that period.
+The 18th century Homestead, also locally known as the Conway House, was continually occupied as a residence from about 1790 (we estimate) to 1916.
+It was listed on the Maine Register of Historic Places and the National Register of Historic Places in 1969.

-The 19th century blacksmith shop was moved, completely equipped, from our campus near Warren.
+The 19th century blacksmith shop was moved, completely equipped, from its location near Thomaston to a Camden farm, and then to our campus in 1967.
 It is open to the public spring through fall, as part of a guided tour.
-The building on the right is a caretaker’s cottage, also moved to this site from another location in the 1980s.
-It is currently occupied as a private residence and is not open to the public.

 Barn